HighDimensionalEconLab/VarianceComponentsHDFE.jl/docs/src/Executable.md

 ## MacOS

 1. Download our latest version of the package from the following [link](https://github.com/HighDimensionalEconLab/VarianceComponentsHDFE.jl/releases/download/v0.1.6.9/vchdfe-v0.1.7.0-macos-latest.tar.gz).
 Move this file to the desired installation path.
-2. Open Terminal: Press COMMAND + SPACE to open spotlight search, and type terminal and hit RETURN.

-3. You can unpack the .tar.gz file automatically by double-clicking the icon.
+2. You can unpack the .tar.gz file automatically by double-clicking the icon.

-4. A folder named `vchdfe/bin` now exists inside your installation path.
+3. A folder named `vchdfe/bin` now exists inside your installation path.
 You can double click the icon named vchdfe inside this folder.
 If the system warns you that it's not a recognized app you must click OK, to give permission.

-5. (OPTIONAL) You can test the program using the sample test file provided with the executable.
+4. (OPTIONAL) You can test the program using the sample test file provided with the executable.
 You may run the following line:

    ```
    vchdfe vchdfe/bin/test.csv